tdarwish7/meetup/docs/tutorial/index.md

 docker run -d -p 80:80 docker/getting-started
 ```

 You'll notice a few flags being used.
-Here's some more info on them:
+Here more info on them:

 - `-d` - run the container in detached mode (in the background)
 - `-p 80:80` - map port 80 of the host to port 80 in the container